drigberg/NeonOrbDestroyer/README.md

 ### Player

+- regular attack only casts forwards and up
+- attack still casts everywhere while spinning, but not as far
+- can be damaged if hit from behind while attacking forwards
+- programmatic hearts
 - allow multiple wall jumps after contact with the wall is broken
-- while jumping, attack is forward plus both forward diagonals
-- while gripping the wall, attack is up and down
 - wall-gripping attack animation

 ### Scenes

-- bigger rooms, zoomed out
 - Empty starting room --> hall -> empty room with NPC --> first room
 - empty room after first arena, with NPC
 - second arena